jove-decompiler/jove/README.md

 The C code `jove decompile` produces for non-trivial machine code instructions does **not** involve `llvm-cbe`.
 It originates from QEMU's sources practically verbatim, by using `clang` to compile QEMU with a [custom plugin](https://github.com/aleden/carbon-copy).
 Luckily, QEMU is written in C and compiles under `clang`.

 ### How on earth is `jove` tested?
 The CI test suite [spins up](https://github.com/jove-decompiler/mk-deb-vm) whole-system debian linux emulations (via `qemu-system-*`) for all the architectures.
-Thus we can test `jove` with ease on all the architectures, without needing all the elusive physical machines to do so.
+Thus we can test `jove` with ease without needing the physical machines.

 The [latest docker image](https://hub.docker.com/repository/docker/aleden22/jove/general) is guaranteed to have passed the aforementioned test suite.